loganH/serverless_githubaction_demo/README.md

-# Boilerplate - Serverless and CICD using GitHub Actions
+# Simplify your CI/CD workflow for lambda using GitHub Actions and Serverless framework

 ## What are we going to accomplish?